• Skip to primary navigation

 Enter, itsy bitsy paintings.

 A paper plate has 11 small puddles of colorful paint, some of which have a Q-Tip sitting in them.
-Small white paper squares surround the plate and the paper squares have different images painted on them (watermelon, heart, flowers, sun).
+Small white paper squares surround the plate and the paper squares have different images painted on them for mini paintings (watermelon, heart, flowers, sun).
 A hand uses a Q-Tip to paint a sun on a paper square.

 Less is more with mini paintings: process art activity